mmenghnani/Web-Performance-Optimization/README.md

 ## Website Performance Optimization portfolio project

 The challenge was to optimize this online portfolio for speed!
-In particular, to optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+In particular, to optimize the critical rendering path and make this page render as quickly as possible by applying the techniques I picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 ### Getting started